INF554/project-teampeace/README.md

 #### Draw Corresponding MIDs Points.
-    We combine bar charts with map.
-When user mouseover on the MIDs bars, user can see the outbreak location of the MIDs.
+    We combine bar charts with a map.
+When user mouseover on the MIDs bars, the user can see the outbreak location of the MIDs.
 The dotsdrawMIDsDotOnMap function is the part.
 The MID dots on the map is made, using data join.
 This function is located in on click of the bar charts.
 ```javascript

  var mids = svg.selectAll(".mid")